UKPLab/arxiv-2024-llm-trends/README.md

 ## Getting Started

-Follow the instructions below to create the Python experiment to fetch the data.
+Follow the instructions below to create the Python environment to fetch the data.

 ```
 $ conda create -n llmtrends pip python=3.9